gcc-mirror/gcc/gcc/config/aarch64/aarch64.md

 ;; will be disabled when !TARGET_FLOAT.
 (define_attr "fp" "no,yes" (const_string "no"))

+;; Attribute that specifies whether or not the instruction touches half ;; precision fp registers.
+When this is set to yes for an alternative, ;; that alternative will be disabled when !TARGET_FP_F16INST.
+(define_attr "fp16" "no,yes" (const_string "no"))

 ;; Attribute that specifies whether or not the instruction touches simd ;; registers.
 When this is set to yes for an alternative, that alternative ;; will be disabled when !TARGET_SIMD.